pimicah/KaggleLinear_Regression_Proj1/README.md

 By visualizing statistical data, more effective business decisions can be made through transparency of information.
 Decisions about expansion can be made by identifying different factors that play a part in the frequency of bikes being rented.
 This dataset gives insight into the seasons, holidays, and various statistical weather phenomena that impact rental frequency.
 ## 2.0 Business Assumption
+The strategy to use a linear regression model to predict the total count of bikes rented during each hour, may improve the efficacy and implementation of new bike stations.

 ## 3.0 Solution Strategy